-Drinks & Live Music
+Drinks and Live Music

-The Observatory, Grand Central Hotel
+The Observatory, Grand Central

 Wander down the picturesque Joy’s Entry to Henrys, where you can enjoy live traditional music and relax with a few drinks in its cosy interior.
-The building has a rich history, having been a pub for over 100 years and was named after historic Belfast figure Henry Joy McCracken.
+The building has a rich history, having been a pub for over 100 years and being named after historic Belfast figure Henry Joy McCracken.